Rojina99/Rojina99.github.io/_posts/2019-01-02-activation_function.md

     <img src="{{ site.url }}{{ site.baseurl }}/images/actv/tanh.jpeg" alt="Tanh activation function">

+    Tanh activation function is used in the scenarios where output is not sufficiently covered by Sigmoid activation function.
+It can be used for activation function in larger range and can also be used to predict classes at different labels like tends to -1 for one class, approximate to zero for another class and approximate to 1 for other.

   3. ReLU Activation function:
      ReLU(Rectified Linear Unit) is denoted as:
      $$ f(x) =  0 for x < 0 $$ and